-LaKisha N. Williams is the Assistant Director of Advocacy at #DegreesNYC, a citywide collective impact initiative that focuses on postsecondary equity.
+LaKisha N. Williams is the Director of #DegreesNYC, a data-informed collective impact movement co-lead by young people to achieve education equity in New York City.
 As such, she represents #DegreesNYC and Goddard Riverside on many groups, including the Government Relations and Human Relations Committees of the New York State Association for College Admission Counseling, the National College Access Network Policy Council, and the CUNY Rising Alliance.
 She serves on the Steering Committee of the New York State Poor People’s Campaign, as well as on its Coordinating and Faith Committees, where she organizes moral fusion direct action against systemic racism, poverty, militarism & ecological devastation.
 Recently, she was honored with the United Neighborhood Houses Award for Achievement in Civic Advocacy in recognition of her social justice work.
 Williams holds a BA from William Smith College and a Masters of Divinity from the Union Theological Seminary of New York.

 #DegreesNYC Steering Committee

 Marcia Cantarella, Advisor to CUNY Black Male Initiative, educator, author, activist

 Alison Overseth, Chief Executive Officer, Partnership for Afterschool Education

 Allison Palmer, Associate Executive Director, New Settlement Apartments

 Chad Franklin, Director of The Options Center, Goddard Riverside